 Parmesan crusted tilapia with tomato-basil cream sauce is a quick and easy dinner recipe that the whole family will love.
 Pan fried tilapia with Parmesan and panko breading, is topped with a delectable creamy tomato-basil sauce.

 During high school and collage, I worked at a seafood restaurant.
 During my 6 years there, I was introduced to a wide variety of fish including tilapia.
 Tilapia has since become one of may favorite pieces of fish to cook.
 Not only is it mild but it is also very inexpensive and easy make at home.

-For this Parmesan Crusted Tilapia recipe, tilapia is coated with shredded Parmesan cheese, pan fried to golden brown and topped it with a tomato-basil cream sauce.
+For this easy fish recipe, tilapia is coated with shredded Parmesan cheese and bread crumbs, pan fried to golden brown, then topped with creamy tomato sauce.
 It is fast, delicious and the perfect summer meal.

 It took me a few tries to get the coating just right for this Parmesan Crusted Tilapia.
 The first time I tried there was virtually no Parmesan breading left on the fish.
 Not one to give up, I did a little more testing.
 What I found was that it was best to lightly dust the fish in seasoned flour first, then dip it in egg before finally dredging it in the Parmesan and frying it.
 By using this method, the fish was coated in a perfectly crunchy Parmesan crust.